bahrus/for-instance/README.md

 I, *for-instance*, am cheered to see miraculous progress happening in what I call the "[Swaggering](https://swagger.io/) of web components".

-Swagger, a linchpin to making different [micro-services from different teams work together](https://swagger.io/blog/api-strategy/microservices-apis-and-swagger/), rests on the OpenAPI schema.
+Swagger, a linchpin to making different [micro-services work together](https://swagger.io/blog/api-strategy/microservices-apis-and-swagger/), rests on the OpenAPI schema.

 ## INNUMERABLE ANTECEDENTS